 Literature such as “The Bitcoin Standard” is essential when learning the fundamentals of Bitcoin.
 But both personal planning as well as portfolio decisions need constant updates and latest research to improve and actualize the underlying thesis.
-What does financial science and top firms have to say about Bitcoin?
+What does financial science, experts and top firms have to say about Bitcoin?

 Here is a list of some of the best reports on Bitcoin ever written carefully curated by the Bitcoin Club Malta.

 Adamant Capital: Bitcoin in Heavy Accumulation

 We pride ourselves in having published our 2012 and 2015 Bitcoin reports during what we perceived as periods of significant undervaluation.
 Each report was issued when Bitcoin was down more than 80% from all-time highs.

 Now, at 75% below its 2017 all-time high, we believe the current bear market represents an exceptional opportunity for value investors.
 During this accumulation phase, we expect for Bitcoin to trade in a range of $3,000 to $6,500, until the new bull market permanently cements the denarian cryptocurrency as a multi-trillion dollar asset class.